 Exploring Surrey’s countryside couldn’t be easier

-Expect stunning viewpoints, beautiful trails and open grassland as you pass through the peaceful Surrey Hills.
+Expect stunning viewpoints, beautiful trails and open grassland as you journey through the peaceful Surrey Hills.
 This circular 5.5 mile walk which celebrates the Inspiring Views art project can be muddy, challenging and steep at times, so good boots will come in handy.
 But don't let that stop you as the outstanding views are especially pretty this time of year.
 More information and related routes can be found on the Surrey Hills website.

 Part of the 32-mile Basingstoke Canal, this lovely route from Woodham Junction at New Haw to Pirbright Bridge is suitable for pushchairs and wheelchairs.
 If you enjoy a waterside walk in winter or even a waterside cycle, then this Surrey favourite is a must.
-Done enough walking?
-Why not hire a canal or rowing boat at Odiham or Mytchett.
+Visit our canals and rivers web page for more details and routes.

 Offering picturesque villages and remarkable scenery, this famous trail follows the ancient Pilgrims Way and links Farnham with the white cliffs of Dover.
-The circular routes go off trail in Surrey and are perfect for those who want to explore different parts of the county, whilst experiencing all that the North Downs Way has to offer.
+There are ten circular routes that go off trail in Surrey and are perfect for those who want to explore different parts of the county, whilst experiencing all that the North Downs Way has to offer.
 Bear in mind that as this national trail is mostly on chalk, it can be slippery during winter months.
 For full trail itineraries, visit the National Trails website.

 Read more articles in this section

 Keep active, age well

 Keeping fit and healthy at home

 Six simple exercises to improve your strength and balance

 Kick start your health